Children Are the Hidden Victims of Hunger and War. Here Are Some of Their Stories.

 The world may be moving on to a new year, but in Yemen, millions are being left behind.
 Conflict has created a hunger crisis in the country.
 WFP is working hard to provide food assistance and avert famine, but fighting, high food prices and a failing economy are pushing people to the brink.

-Twelve million Yemenis are severely hungry, including 1.8 million children.
+Nearly 16 million Yemenis wake up hungry every day, including 1.8 million children.
 Hospitals are overwhelmed with children clinging to their lives.
 5-year-old Ali and his 6-month-old brother are two of these children.
 Their mother says they are trapped in a vicious cycle: she brings the boys to the hospital for care and then must bring them back to a home with nothing to eat, not even one spoon of rice.
 The hunger sickens them, and they return – just to repeat the cycle again.
 Before the war, her husband worked in the public sector.
 Now, he struggles to find work to not only care for his wife and kids, but his mother and siblings as well.
 They cannot afford the food their family needs to simply survive.

 At that same hospital, Malak and Warda lie nearby.
 Malak is a 1-year old girl with severe, acute malnutrition.
 She weighs only 11 pounds and has an iron deficiency that causes swelling in the face, legs and hands, along with loss of hair.
 It’s one of the most difficult forms of malnutrition to treat.